-Photography: Photogram, C-type, Photo, cameraless and luminogram on Paper and Other.
+Photography: Photogram, C-type, Photo, cameraless, luminogram on Paper, Other.

 Multiple exposures of modulated light onto light-sensitive paper, through plates made from microscopic views of my own Natural Killer Cells.
 C-type photographic prints mounted on aluminium.
 The watermark is not on the finished artwork.

 First shown at the Brick Lane Gallery in 2012.

 Natural Killers was produced with the scientific collaboration of Dr Alice Brown, of Imperial College London.
 It was commissioned for the Beautiful Science Exhibition by Imperial College, with funding from the Wellcome Trust.